ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 # Software
 # --------
 # Make sure your networking is all set up and that the device hosting this
-# script can ping the router.
-Switch on SNMP on your router and test the
+# script can ping the router and the Hue bridge.
+Switch on SNMP on your router and
-# connectivity from your host using this command:
+# test the connectivity from your host using this command:
 #
 # pi@raspberry-pi:~ % snmpgetnext -v 1 -r 0 -c public <router_IP_address> .1.3.6.1
 #